ShivankK26/Docker-Learnings/README.md

 ## Dockerizing Applications

-### MERN Application
+### JavaScript Application

-The `mern-app` directory contains a full-stack MERN application.
+The `hello-docker` directory contains a JavaScript application.
 Follow the steps below to dockerize it:

-1. Navigate to the `mern-app` directory:
+1. Navigate to the `hello-docker` directory:
     ```bash
-    cd mern-app
+    cd hello-docker
     ```

-2. Build the Docker image:
+### MERN Application

+The `mern-docker` directory contains a full-stack MERN application.
+Follow the steps below to dockerize it:

+1. Navigate to the `mern-docker` directory:
     ```bash
-    docker build -t mern-app .
+    cd mern-docker
     ```

-3. Run the Docker container:
-    ```bash
-    docker run -p 3000:3000 mern-app
-    ```

 ### React Application

-The `react-app` directory contains a React application.
+The `react-docker` directory contains a React application.
 Follow the steps below to dockerize it:

-1. Navigate to the `react-app` directory:
+1. Navigate to the `react-docker` directory:
     ```bash
-    cd react-app
+    cd react-docker
     ```

-2. Build the Docker image:
-    ```bash
-    docker build -t react-app .
-    ```

-3. Run the Docker container:
-    ```bash
-    docker run -p 3000:3000 react-app
-    ```

 ### Vite Application

-The `vite-app` directory contains a Vite application.
+The `vite-project` directory contains a Vite application.
 Follow the steps below to dockerize it:

-1. Navigate to the `vite-app` directory:
+1. Navigate to the `vite-project` directory:
     ```bash
-    cd vite-app
+    cd vite-project
     ```

-2. Build the Docker image:
-    ```bash
-    docker build -t vite-app .
-    ```

-3. Run the Docker container:
-    ```bash
-    docker run -p 3000:3000 vite-app
-    ```

 ### Next.js Application

-The `nextjs-app` directory contains a Next.js application.
+The `next-docker` directory contains a Next.js application.
 Follow the steps below to dockerize it:

-1. Navigate to the `nextjs-app` directory:
+1. Navigate to the `next-docker` directory:
     ```bash
-    cd nextjs-app
+    cd next-docker
-    ```

-2. Build the Docker image:
-    ```bash
-    docker build -t nextjs-app .
-    ```

-3. Run the Docker container:
-    ```bash
-    docker run -p 3000:3000 nextjs-app
     ```

 ## Resources